Last Updated: May 24, 2021

 1. The gross average tax gap in the US was estimated at $441 billion per year.

-This sum does not take into account subsequent payments – voluntarily or through IRS administrative and enforcement efforts.
+This sum does not take into account subsequent payments — voluntarily or through IRS administrative and enforcement efforts.
 These payments were estimated at $60 billion.
-The result was a net tax gap estimate of $381 billion.
-That’s the huge cost of tax evasion.
+The resulting cost of tax evasion was a net tax gap estimate of $381 billion.

 That translates to about 83.6% of taxes paid voluntarily and on time.
-With enforcement efforts, the estimate share of taxes eventually paid is 85.8%.
-These numbers have remained almost unchanged throughout the years, from 2001 up until now.
+With enforcement efforts, the estimated share of taxes eventually paid is 85.8%.
+These numbers have remained almost unchanged, from 2001 up until now.

 In other words:

-2. According to tax fraud statistics, about 1 in every 6 dollars owed in federal taxes is not paid.
+2. According to tax fraud statistics, about one in every six dollars owed in federal taxes goes unpaid.

 Every year the amount of unpaid taxes is about three-quarters the size of the entire annual federal budget deficit.
 That’s why tax evasion in the USA is a real problem that needs more attention.

-Federal expenditures fall into 5 main categories.
+Federal expenditures fall into five main categories.
 These are: